The Coming Forth of the Book of Mormon

 If not by divine means, how did Joseph Smith come up with the Book of Mormon?
 If it wasn’t from God or Joseph, then where did it come from?
 Who wrote it?

-Historians concede that Joseph Smith had metal plates.5 Where did he get them from?
+Historians generally concede that Joseph Smith had metal plates of some kind.5 Where did he get them from?
 How could he afford the gold or brass or lead to “make” the plates?
 Could he have assembled them with no experience in metallurgy?
 Why are there no witnesses to him fabricating plates?

 If someone else wrote the Book of Mormon, why did no one come forward?